How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Experiments

 \paragraph*{\textbf{Study Method}} RQ3 investigates how developers reused SO answers in their software projects.
 We took a lightweight open coding-like process to categorize developers' reuse practices demonstrated in \totalproj GitHub projects.
-Specifically, 2 authors independently inspected all \totalentry cases (i.e., code locations) where SO answers were reused, and defined keywords to summarize the similarity or relevance between Java files and SO answers.
-Afterwards, they held a meeting to compare summaries for different kinds of cases, discussed the rationale behind those summaries, and brainstormed a set of categories that are exclusive of each other but sufficient to cover all observed cases.
+Specifically, 2 authors separately checked \totalentry cases (i.e., code locations) where SO answers were reused, and defined keywords to summarize the similarity between Java files and SO answers.
+Then they held a meeting to compare summaries for different kinds of cases, discussed the rationale behind those summaries, and brainstormed a set of categories that are exclusive of each other but sufficient to cover all observed cases.
 Next, the authors divided the \totalentry cases into 2 sets, and separately worked on a set to label the reuse practices based on the category set they agreed upon.
 Afterwards, they crosschecked the labels assigned by each other, and had discussions as needed to reach a consensus.

 \paragraph*{\textbf{Results}} Depending on the observed similarities between Java files and the SO answers they reused, we identified 5 major types (i.e., C1--C5) of answer-reuse practices in the crawled \totalentry reuse scenarios.
 As shown in Table~\ref{tab:reuse-types}, C1--C3 involve copying and pasting code, while C4--C5 do not copy or paste any code.
 In particular, C1 means exact copy: developers fully copy and paste code without modifying anything~\cite{so-1966151,github-1966151}.
 C2 means full copy with cosmetic modifications like identifier renaming and literal replacement~\cite{so-26318,github-26318}.
 C3 means copy with non-cosmetic modifications~\cite{so-27609,github-27609}.
 C4 means idea reuse: an answer illustrates coding ideas via code examples, algorithm explanation, or images~\cite{so-196065,github-196065}; developers reuse the ideas without reusing any code.
 C5 means knowledge learning: an answer explains certain concepts or terms; developers digest the concepts/terms to independently work on their coding tasks~\cite{so-163539,github-163539}.